- 1. Upload your app

 - 7. Integrate with your bug tracking system

-- 8. Record and Playback of an Automated Test
+- 8. Recording and Playing Back an Automated Test

 - 9. Batch/On-Demand Execution of Automated Test Cases